 This may have led to Val’s departure as he no longer had an instrument, but I’m not sure.

-The above story is probably mostly accurate except for Val Stevens being the organ’s owner, as he clearly was provided the instrument (which he hated) by the band.
+The above story is probably mostly accurate except for Val Stevens’ part in it, since he clearly didn’t own the organ in question (which he hated), which had been provided to him by the band.
 So this can’t have factored in his dismissal, which seems entirely to do with Hillage’s intention to forge a partnership with his old friend Dave Stewart.
 Steve Gannon insisted that Stevens “was a good keyboard player and easy to get along with”, although Eric Peachey cryptically remembers that “he lacked a bit of discipline on the road.
 There were a few problems that sort of started to arise, and it was decided that it would maybe be a good idea if we parted company”.

 In any case, the end of Stevens’ involvement with Khan also marked the end of his stay in the UK :